 Introduction

 At Brymore Academy we are committed to providing an environment that nurtures and transforms the lives of the boys attending our school, ensuring that they receive a well-balanced curriculum that caters for their academic, as well as personal, social, health and emotional needs.
-An education that also prepares our young people with the knowledge and understanding to make appropriate decisions about their personal and social behaviour, in a world where our lives are lived on and offline.
+An education that also prepares our boys with the knowledge and understanding to make appropriate decisions about their personal and social behaviour, in a world where our lives are lived on and offline.

 Brymore Academy acknowledges that much of this education is received at home and as such the curriculum here is already designed to complement and build on what our boys learn at home, ensuring that they all receive the same level and breadth of education.
-In this, all our students currently receive Personal, Social, Health and Relationship Education (PSHRE) alongside their academic subjects.
+In this, all our boys currently receive Personal, Social, Health and Relationship Education (PSHRE) alongside their academic subjects.
 All boys receive an additional 6 hours of support for Careers and have access to the Trust Careers Lead.
 Our Personal Development Programme is delivered during assemblies and by tutors.
 This includes elements of health and wellbeing, careers, British values and relationship education.
 It also aims to broaden the cultural experiences of the boys through art, music and literature.

-Since SeptemberIn 2020, the specific teaching of Relationship and Sex Education (RSE) to all children in KS1 – KS4 becamehas been a statutory requirement.
-Much of this curriculum was already taught within PSHRE and some elements are covered within the curriculums for Science, IT and PE.
-This document sets out to formalise the RSE curriculum that each of our young people will receive at Brymore Academy.
+In April 2021 the specific teaching of Relationship and Sex Education (RSE) to all children in KS1 – KS4 became a statutory requirement.
+Much of this curriculum was already taught within PSHRE and the Tutorial Programme, with some elements covered within the curriculums for Science, IT and PE.
+This document sets out to formalise the RSHE curriculum that each of our boys will receive at Brymore Academy.

 This policy is based on the Department for Education (DfE) Guidelines (2019)